bbqsrc/stopgap/README.md

 #### Create the ballot

 Create a HTML form for your ballots.
 It may take any form, as long as the final result is the user POSTing data to the same slug as was selected for the election.

+Dump any necessary dependencies (such as jQuery) into the static directory.

 As the output is JSON, the notation for the HTML form input fields is in a JSON-style notation.
 In order to create a structure like this: